 Parklets Design & Benefits

-We think that parklets are a GREAT idea – they can be relaxing places, they can be money makers for small businesses, and they can change the dynamic of a neighborhood by giving pedestrians a reason to visit and a place to linger.
+We think that parklets are a great idea for creating pedestrian-friendly environments – they can be relaxing places, they can be money makers for small businesses, and they can change the dynamic of a neighborhood by giving pedestrians a reason to visit and a place to linger.
 They are a win-win for everybody – provided they are designed to protect the very people that are encouraged to sit and linger.
 People should never be targets.

 Accident Shows Inadequate Parklet Safety Design